Gnaeus Cornelius Scipio Calvus: Marching against Hannibal

-Invading the Iberian Peninsula
+Invading the Iberian peninsula

-Gnaeus, with 20,000 infantry (2 Roman legions and 2 allied alae) 2,200 cavalry and 60 quinqueremes, sailed from Massilia and landed in eastern Spain at Emporion.
+Gnaeus, with 20,000 infantry (2 Roman legions and 2 allied alae), 2,200 cavalry and 60 quinqueremes, sailed from Massilia and landed in eastern Spain at Emporion.
 The Greek cities of Emporion and Tarraco welcomed the Romans, and Gnaeus began to win over the Iberian tribes north of the Ebro.
 Hannibal had left a certain Hanno with 10,000 infantry and 1,000 cavalry to garrison the newly conquered territory north of the Ebro, he was seriously outnumbered so Hasdrubal Barca, who had been left in command of the Carthaginian army in southern Spain, decided to reinforce him and marched north with 8,000 infantry and 1,000 cavalry.

-The Battle of Cissa
+Battle of Cissa

 Hanno, afraid he would lose the Iberians and all of the Cartiginian territory north of the Ebro if he waited any longer, marched and attacked the Romans just north of Tarraco, near a place called Cissa or Kissa.
 He fought a pitched battle, in which there were no brilliant maneuvers or ambushes; the armies just formed up and faced off.
 Being outnumbered two to one, Hanno was defeated relatively easily, losing 6,000 soldiers in battle.
 Furthermore, the Romans managed to capture the Carthaginian camp, along with 2,000 soldiers and Hanno himself.
 The camp contained all the baggage left by Hannibal.
 The prisoners also included Indibilis, an influential Iberian chieftain.
 The Romans also stormed the town of Cissa, though to the frustration of the Romans it did not contain any valuable booty.

-The Battle of the Ebro River
+Battle of the Ebro River

 In spring 217 BC Gnaeus commanded a fleet of 55 warships (probably quinqueremes) during a naval battle near the mouth of the Ebro River.
 The Carthaginian naval contingent of 40 warships facing him was totally defeated after a surprise attack by the Roman ships.
-The Carthaginians lost 29 ships and the control of seas around the Iberian Peninsula.
+The Carthaginians lost 29 ships and the control of seas around the Iberian peninsula.
 Furthermore, the victory enhanced Roman prestige among the warlike Iberians.